fullon-labs/flon-core/docs/02_client/02_how-to-guides/how-to-get-account-information.md

 ## Before you begin

-* Install the currently supported version of `focli`
+* Install the currently supported version of `fucli`

 [[info | Note]]
-| The focli tool is bundled with the FullOn software.
-[Installing FullOn](../../00_install/index.md) will also install the focli tool.
+| The fucli tool is bundled with the FullOn software.
+[Installing FullOn](../../00_install/index.md) will also install the fucli tool.

 * Acquire functional understanding of [FullOn Accounts and Permissions](/protocol-guides/04_accounts_and_permissions.md)

 ## Command Reference

-See the following reference guide for command line usage and related options for the focli command:
+See the following reference guide for command line usage and related options for the fucli command:

-* [`focli get account`](../03_command-reference/get/account.md) command and its parameters
+* [`fucli get account`](../03_command-reference/get/account.md) command and its parameters

 ## Procedure